streamingfast/substreams/docs/tutorials/substreams-sql.md

 ## Deploy your Substreams to the "hosted dev" environment

-Deployments of type "dev" gives you full read/write access to the database and are a good way of working together on a dataset while developing your `dbt` recipes.
+Deployments of type "dev" gives you full read/write access to the database and are a good way of working together on a dataset while developing your dbt models.

 ```bash
 substreams alpha service deploy substreams.sql.yaml -e https://deploy.streamingfast.io